Pharmacist and Intern Pharmacist Vaccinators

 Boostrix: injection technique

-The Aotearoa Immunisation Register (AIR) is replacing the aging National Immunisation Register (NIR) and will supersede the COVID19 Immunisation Register (CIR).
-This programme of work will occur from 2022-2024.
+The Aotearoa Immunisation Register (AIR) is our new national register for vaccination activity.
+The Aotearoa Immunisation Register has replaced the National Immunisation Register (NIR) and the COVID-19 Immunisation Register (CIR).

 Over their lifetime, New Zealanders can receive vaccinations from a range of health providers.
 At the moment, health providers can’t always get a full picture of a person’s vaccination history to help them and the consumer make the best health decisions.